zephir-lang/zephir-docs/en/motivation.rst

 ----------
 Zephir was not created to replace PHP or C, instead of this, we think it is a complement to them, allowing developers to venture into code compilation and static typing.
-Zephir is precisely an attempt to join good things from the C and PHP worlds, looking for oportunities to make their applications faster.
+Zephir is precisely an attempt to join good things from the C and PHP worlds, looking for opportunities to make their applications faster.